 Community Festivals Fund

-The Community Festivals Fund reopens on Monday 1 July for applications for festivals taking place before 31 March 2020.
+The Community Festivals Fund reopens on Monday 16 March 2020 (subject to funding) for applications for festivals taking place before 31 March 2021.
 Council would particularly welcome applications for festivals which promote equality, target poverty and social exclusion and encourage cultural expression.

 The Community Festivals Fund is a competitive scheme and festival organisers will be required to demonstrate how their festival meets the assessment criteria.
 There is no guarantee that successful applicants will receive the amount applied for.

 - Single Day Festivals - 100% funding up to £1,500

 Festivals must last more than 3 hours and must consist of more than one element.
 For example BBQ, children’s entertainment, music etc.

 - Multi-day Festivals - 100% funding up to £2,000